AussieKing/HoneyHive/honey-and-hive/README.md

 - Final adjustments and official launch.

 # TODO
+- Make the website responsive (About page, Services page, Projects page, Contact page)
 - Before production, change the Authorized redirect URIs in the Google API Console to the production URL (https://www.honeyandhiveinteriors.com/auth/google/callback .
-In https://console.cloud.google.com/apis/credentials
+In https://console.cloud.google.com/apis/credentials)
-)
 - Change the refresh token in the .env file to the production refresh token (and store in a database)
 - Change the client ID and client secret in the .env file to the production client ID and client secret (and store in a database)
 - Change the password in the .env file to the production password (and store in a database)